PaulJohannesson/cs-ehealth-interop/instructions/challenge-analyser.md

 ### Plausible alternative analysis

-[Include only if there is a genuinely plausible alternative.
-Briefly explain it and why the main analysis is preferred.]
+[Briefly explain the alternative analysis and why the main analysis is preferred.]

 ---